-2.5 UNESCO Recommendations Action Short description Authority(ies) responsible Timeframe May this action require International Assistance from the World Heritage Fund?
-2.5.1 The State Party is not using the provisions of the 2011 Recommendation on the Historic Urban Landscape 5.9 Policies giving cultural and natural heritage a function in the life of communities
+The state included priority designs to deduce the state as pool 2.5 UNESCO Recommendations Action Short description Authority(ies) responsible Timeframe May this action require International Assistance from the World Heritage Fund?
+2.5.1 The State Party is not using the provisions of the 2011 Recommendation on the Historic Urban Landscape Establish Strategic Cooperation Agreement to use the provisions of the 2011 Recommendation on the Historic Urban Landscape Organize a national training course on the development of a Conservation Plan under the umbrella of the Historic Urban Landscape approach, the primary aim is to raise awareness and train local staff in the application of UNESCO's Historic Urban Land DGAM + UNESCO + M. local Administartion 2022 Yes 5.11 Integration of the conserve strategies ation and protection of cultural a and natural heritage as a s strategic element in nationa l sustainable developr nent policies and